CWebdale006/new_portfolio_v2/README.md

     - ~~add an arrow to the "Scroll down for more" part of my page~~
         - ~~make this part just look better in general (hard to read, text is small, etc.)~~
     - lots and lots of media query work to do with spacing and images and such
+        - make the "scroll down for more" bigger on bigger screens
     - make up my mind about what animations to use
 - About me
     - decide to keep or remove the short summary below the "About me" text